-- Enact legislation to establish a state-funded voluntary matching grant incentive program for Proposition 10 county commissions, which would fund early childhood programs that have been shown to be cost-effective (specifically including targeted programs based on the Elmira home visiting project) and/or demonstration programs that are potentially cost-effective, based on existing research. - Adopt a joint resolution requesting the state Children and Families First Commission to do the following: (1) periodically review and disseminate the findings of early childhood development research to the county commissions, and review and comment on county expenditure plans for consistency with this body of research, and (2) review county plans to ensure that available federal funds are maximized and that local spending is integrated with existing programs.
+- Enact legislation to establish a state-funded voluntary matching grant incentive program for Proposition 10 county commissions, which would fund early childhood programs that have been shown to be cost-effective and/or demonstration programs that are potentially cost-effective, based on existing research. - Adopt a joint resolution requesting the state commission to do the following: (1) periodically review and disseminate the findings of early childhood development research to the county commissions, and review and comment on county expenditure plans for consistency with this body of research, and (2) review county plans to ensure that available federal funds are maximized and that local spending is integrated with existing programs.